datacarpentry/datacarpentry.github.io/pages/lessons.md

 Join the [geospatial curriculum email list](https://carpentries.topicbox.com/groups/curriculum-geospatial) to get updates and be involved in conversations about this curriculum.

 Interested in teaching these materials?
-We have an [onboarding video](https://www.youtube.com/watch?v=Qtnb_eeHt7E) available to prepare Instructors to teach these lessons.
+We have an [onboarding video](https://www.youtube.com/watch?v=Qtnb_eeHt7E) and accompanying [slides](https://docs.google.com/presentation/d/1JRnbOLV2QIgw9WzN8KQycU8TpUnqP7_fcDyad_tF-w0/edit#slide=id.p) available to prepare Instructors to teach these lessons.
 After watching this video, please contact [team@carpentries.org](mailto:team@carpentries.org) so that we can record your status as an onboarded
 Instructor.
 Instructors who have completed onboarding will be given priority status for teaching at centrally-organized Data Carpentry Geospatial workshops.